 - Ranger Ruler

-This massive box is currently $145 which is incredible savings when compared to buying everything individually.
+This massive box is currently $145, which is incredible savings when compared to buying everything individually for $200+ dollars.
 With just this box, you can assemble your models and ships, lay out your game mat, and start gaming with no additional product at all!

 But in the meantime, if you want to dive into the game now (which is understandable), here’s what you need: